SPDUK/old-portfolio/README.md

 ---

 **During development use Docker**

-Allow the `run.sh` script to be run with `chmod u+x ./run.sh`, this will run `docker compose run app` so we can run commands just like we would if it wasn't inside docker.
+Allow the `run.sh` script to be run with `chmod +x ./run.sh`, this will run `docker compose run app` so we can run commands just like we would if it wasn't inside docker.
 Create the DB: `./run rake db:create`
 Migrate the DB: `./run rake db:migrate`